Greyhound Lines: 2002–2007: Laidlaw ownership

 Naperville, Illinois–based Laidlaw International, Inc. listed its common shares on the New York Stock Exchange on February 10, 2003 and emerged from re-organization on June 23, 2003 as the successor to Laidlaw Inc.

 By 2003, Greyhound faced significant competition in the northeast from Chinatown bus lines.
 More than 250 buses, operated by competitors such as Fung Wah Bus Transportation and Lucky Star Bus were competing fiercely from curbsides in the Chinatowns of New York City, Boston, Philadelphia, and Washington, D.C.
 When operating on inter-city routes, the Chinatown buses offered prices about 50% less than Greyhound's.
 Between 1997 and 2007, Chinatown buses took 60% of Greyhound's market share in the northeast United States.

 In 2003, Greyhound expanded its QuickLink service, Greyhound's brand of commuter bus service that runs frequently during the peak weekday commuting hours.
 Routes were operated from Sacramento, California to the San Francisco Bay Area and Macon, Georgia to Atlanta.

 In 2004, Greyhound dropped low-demand rural stops and started concentrating on dense, inter-metropolitan routes.
 It cut nearly 37% of its network.
 In some rural areas, particularly in the Plains states, parts of the upper Midwest (such as Wisconsin), and the Pacific Northwest, local operators took over the old stops, often with government subsidies.
+The same year, the Post House Cafeteria in Breezewood, Pennsylvania, closed.